IgorBuchelnikov/ObservableComputations/README.md

 ```
 In this code sample we observe value of discounted price expression.
 Calculating&lt;TResilt&gt; class implements INotifyPropertyChanged interface.
 Complicity of expression to observe is not limited.
 The expression can contain results of any ObservavleCalculations methods, including LINQ analogs.
 ### Use cases
+WPF, Xamarin, Blazor.
+You can bind UI controls to the instances of ObservableCalculations classes (Filtering, Calculating).
+If you do it, you do not have to worry about forgetting to call INotifyPropertyChanged and INotifyColectionChanged for the calculated properties when the source properties changes.
+With ObservableCalculations, you define how the value should be calculated, everything else ObservableCalculations will do.
+This approach facilitates asynchronous programming.
+You can show the user a UI form with the calculated data, and in the background load the source data.
+If the UI form is already visible to the user, you can also refresh the source data in the background, the calculated data will be updated thanks to ObservableCalculations.
+You get the following benefits:
+* Source code loading code and UI update code can be clearly separated
+* The end user will see the UI form faster, since the beginning of the rendering is not tied to the availability of source data.